Deep Template-based Object Instance Detection: Related work

 \section{Related work}

 Our work is most related to two areas: object instance detection in RGB images, and 2D tracking in RGB images.
-These are discussed below.

-\paragraph{Object instance detection.} Our work focuses on the framework of retrieving the 2D bounding box of a \emph{particular object instance} given its textured 3D model.
-This is in contrast with well-known methods such as Faster-RCNN~\cite{ren2015faster} and SSD~\cite{liu2016ssd}, which provide 2D locations of \emph{object classes}.
-Detecting a particular object is challenging due to the large variety of objects that can be found in the wild.
+\paragraph{Object instance detection.} Our work focuses on retrieving the 2D bounding box of a \emph{particular object instance}.
+This is in contrast with well-known methods such as Faster-RCNN~\cite{ren2015faster} and SSD~\cite{liu2016ssd} or with methods that bear more resemblance to our approach such as CoAE~\cite{hsieh2019one}, which all provide 2D locations of \emph{object classes}.
+Detecting a specific object is challenging due to the large variety of objects that can be found in the wild.
 Descriptor-based and template-based methods are useful in such context.
 Generic features such as gradient histograms~\cite{hinterstoisser2011multimodal} and color histograms~\cite{tjaden2017real} can be computed and then retrieved from an object codebook.